 Step 2: Application to Study in Canada and Eligibilities

-Once you have zeroed down on a college and University, the next step is to apply for Canada Colleges and Universities.
-The Application process in most of the cases will be online.
+Once you have zeroed down on a college and university, the next step is to apply to universities in Canada.
+In most cases, you apply to a university in Canada online.

-The Application process will change too.
-In some provinces there will be a centralised application process, while in others, you have to apply to study in Canada by individual University applications.
+The Procedure to apply for universities in Canada will change, too.
+In some provinces, there will be a centralised application process, while in others, you have to apply to universities in Canada by individual University applications.

 As for Eligibility, Colleges will need good secondary school scores and English Language proficiency, and Universities might ask for entrance exams along with academic certificates and English Language Proficiency.

 - How Many Universities in Canada can you Apply for at Once?